-COMMERCIAL DRIVER'S LICENSE
+COMMERCIAL DRIVERS LICENSE

-The Subrecipient will comply with the requirements for commercial driver's license and drug and alcohol testing.
-South Dakota law requires all drivers of vehicles designed to transport 16 or more persons (including the driver) have a valid class "C" Commercial

-Driver's License (CDL) with a passenger endorsement "P." Mechanics that drive these vehicles must have a CDL.
+The Subrecipient will comply with the requirements for a commercial driver's license and drug and alcohol testing.
+South Dakota law requires all drivers of vehicles designed to transport 16 or more persons (including the driver) to have a valid class "C" Commercial Driver's License (CDL) with a passenger endorsement "P." Mechanics who drive these vehicles must have a CDL.